Suspended NDTL gets back WADA recognition: Sports Minister Anurag Thakur reveals | Health

 The disciplinary committee that was mandated to make a recommendation to the WADA chair then asked for an extension in suspension.

-Because of the suspension, NDTL could not carry out any testing before Tokyo Olympics in this year.
+Because of the suspension, NDTL could not carry out any testing before Tokyo Olympics this year.

-''Sending of samples for analysis to Qatar lab involves cost and also delays the result management process,'' lawyer Parth Goswami, who regularly handles doping related cases, had said in an interview to PTI earlier this year.
+''Sending of samples for analysis to Qatar lab involves cost and also delays the result management process,'' lawyer Parth Goswami, who regularly handles doping-related cases, had said in an interview with PTI earlier this year.

+The ministry said it is keen to establish and recognize more Dope Testing Laboratories in the country. ''Such laboratories will strengthen the capability for testing a greater number of samples, considering the sizable population and growing number of sportspersons in the country.

+''These will also facilitate India to host mega sports events in the country.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)